lokothodida/gs-hello-world/README.md

 the admin panel at `get-simple.dev/admin/` with username `admin` and password `demo123`
 3. Test out the plugin(s).
 4. To turn off the VM, run `vagrant halt`.
 To destroy the VM, run `vagrant destroy`.

+## Troubleshooting

+### Ubuntu/Debian
+* If your terminal gives you this message:
+    ```
+    It appears your machine doesn't support NFS, or there is not an
+    adapter to enable NFS on this machine for Vagrant.
+Please verify
+    that `nfsd` is installed on your machine, and try again.
+If you're
+    on Windows, NFS isn't supported.
+If the problem persists, please
+    contact Vagrant support.
+    ```
+    Then make sure that you have the `nsf-common` installed:

+    ```
+    sudo apt-get install nfs-common
+    ```

+## Thanks
+* [GetSimpleCMS](https://github.com/GetSimpleCMS/) for the great CMS
+* [scotch-io](https://github.com/scotch-io/) for the [Scotch Box](https://github.com/scotch-io/scotch-box) Vagrant setup